GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/postgresql.md

 The value of `time_zone` can be any of:

 - A full time zone name, for example `America/New_York`.
-- A time zone abbreviation, for example PST.
+- A time zone abbreviation, for example `PST`.
 - Offset to UTC such as `+08:00`.

 You can use `SHOW` to check the current time zone settings.
 For example: